Count Dracula: Bloodletting

 Dracula requires no other sustenance but fresh human blood, which has the effect of rejuvenating him and allowing him to grow younger.
 His power is drawn from the blood of others, and he cannot survive without it.
 Although drinking blood can rejuvenate his youth and strength, it does not give him the ability to regenerate; months after being struck on the head by a shovel, he still bears a scar from the impact.

 Dracula's preferred victims are women.
 Harker states that he believes Dracula has a state of fasting as well as a state of feeding.
-Dracula does state to Mina, however, that exerting his abilities causes a desire to feed.
+He tells Mina exerting his abilities raises a desire to feed.

 Vampire's Baptism of Blood

 Count Dracula is depicted as the "King Vampire", and can control other vampires.
 To punish Mina and the party for their efforts against him, Dracula bites her on at least three occasions.
 He also forces her to drink his blood; this act curses her with the effects of vampirism and gives him a telepathic link to her thoughts.
-However, hypnotism was only able to be done before dawn.
+Hypnotism only works before dawn.
 Van Helsing refers to the act of drinking blood by both the vampire and the victim "the Vampire's Baptism of Blood".

 The effects changes Mina physically and mentally over time.
 A few moments after Dracula attacks her, Van Helsing takes a wafer of sacramental bread and places it on her forehead to bless her; when the bread touches her skin, it burns her and leaves a scar on her forehead.
 Her teeth start growing longer but do not grow sharper.
 She begins to lose her appetite, feeling repulsed by normal food, begins to sleep more and more during the day; cannot wake unless at sunset and stops writing in her diary.
 When Van Helsing later crumbles the same bread in a circle around her, she is unable to cross or leave the circle, discovering a new form of protection.

-Dracula's death can release the curse on any living victim of eventual transformation into vampire.
-However, Van Helsing reveals that were he to escape, his continued existence would ensure that even if he did not victimize Mina further, she would transform into a vampire upon her eventual natural death.
+Dracula's death would release the curse on any living transformed vampire.
+Van Helsing reveals that even were he to escape, his continued existence would ensure whether or not he victimized Mina further, she would become a vampire upon her eventual natural death.